erich-hs/Elderly-Wellbeing/README.md

 scraped data.
 All of the scraping and tools utilized in the project are in accordance with the websites and social medias policies.

+## Data Scraping

+Twitter API v2.0 was used with requested Academic Research access.
+All data contained in this repository was studied in aggregate, where statistical inferences and visualizations were made in disregard of individual analysis of isolated tweets.

 <p align="right">(<a href="#top">back to top</a>)</p>

 <!-- MARKDOWN LINKS & IMAGES -->